-- negotiating VPAs PAs, - implementation and updating of the VPA PA policy, - reporting to the Council on VPA PA proposals and draft VPAs PAs, - contract administration and ongoing monitoring of the performance of VPA PA obligations, and - enforcing VPAs PAs.
+- negotiating VPAs, - implementation and updating of the VPA policy, - reporting to the Council on VPA Proposals and draft VPAs, - contract administration and ongoing monitoring of the performance of VPA obligations, and - enforcing VPAs.

-5 Probity matters
+5. Probity matters

-5.1 Separation of staff responsibilities within the Council
+5.1.
+Separation of staff responsibilities within the Council

-If the Council has a commercial interest in the subject matter of a VPA PA as a landowner, developer or financier, the Council will ensure that the person assesses the application to which a VPA PA relates is not the same person or a subordinate of the person who negotiated the terms of the VPA PA on behalf of the Council in its capacity as landowner, developer or financier.
+If the Council has a commercial interest in the subject matter of a VPA as a landowner, developer or financier, the Council will ensure that the person assesses the application to which a VPA relates is not the same person or a subordinate of the person who negotiated the terms of the VPA on behalf of the Council in its capacity as landowner, developer or financier.

-There will be a separation of roles during the process of negotiating VPAs PAs.
-A division of Council will be responsible for negotiating VPAs PAs and representing Council's commercial interests while a separate division will responsible for assessing Planning Proposals and Development Applications.
+There will be a separation of roles during the process of negotiating VPAs.
+A division of Council will be responsible for negotiating VPAs and representing Council's commercial interests while a separate division will responsible for assessing Planning Proposals and Development Applications.

-5.2 Appointment of probity advisor
+5.2.
+Appointment of probity advisor

-The Council may appoint a probity advisor in respect of the negotiation, preparation and entering into of a VPA PA in circumstances the Council considers appropriate.
+The Council may appoint a probity advisor in respect of the negotiation, preparation and entering into of a VPA in circumstances the Council considers appropriate.

-5.3 Involvement of Councillors in VPA PA negotiation process
+5.3.
+Involvement of Councillors in VPA negotiation process

-Councillors will not be involved in the preparation or negotiation of any VPA PA.
+Councillors will not be involved in the preparation or negotiation of any VPA.